AdobeDocs/journey-optimizer-b2b.en/help/_includes/content-design-select-template.md

 * **Sample templates**.
 The Journey Optimizer interface offers 20 out-of-the-box email templates that you can choose from.

 * **Saved templates**.
-These are templates that you either created from scratch using the _[!UICONTROL Templates]_ menu or saved from an email in a journey using the _[!UICONTROL Save as content template]_ option.
+Use a saved custom template that you either created from scratch using the _[!UICONTROL Templates]_ menu or saved from an email in a journey using the _[!UICONTROL Save as content template]_ option.

 Use the _[!UICONTROL Select design template]_ section to start building your content from a template.
-You can use a sample template or a saved custome email template from your Journey Optimizer B2B Edition instance.
+You can use a sample template or a saved custom email template from your Journey Optimizer B2B Edition instance.

 >[!BEGINTABS]